0xf17/sonification-of-the-invisible/index.md

 - Backtracking to Research
   - Why research?
 - Continue planning for Field Study 2
+  - Working on the questions to understand history and demography
+  - Field Study 2 Protocol

+## 04-12-2019 Wednesday
+- Field Study 2

+## 05-12-2019 Thursday
+- Debriefing from FS2

 ## Upcoming this week
 - [Identify data-points that may be captured](https://github.com/0xf17/sonification-of-the-invisible/issues/5)